bean-mhm/realbloom/USAGE.md

 ## Color Management

-For those of you interested, I'll quickly explain the Color Management panel and what it contains.
+For those of you interested, I'll quickly explain the Color Management panel and what it provides.

 ### VIEW